S P A C E * S H I F T

 Artist Sarah Kogan curates Space Shift at APT Gallery

 Wendy Anderson, Neel Bakhle, Jeremy Bubb, Maria Chevska, Richard Dyer, Adam Gray, Sarah Kogan, Enzo Marra, Jane Millar, Galen Riley, Susan Sluglett, Rachel Warriner

 Full press release here:

-Having observed a kingfisher near the APT Gallery on Deptford Creek, and encountering Clyde Hopkins's reference to a similar kingfisher at his recent funeral, this avian's darting and elusive reputation has become the focus of Riley's latest string installation.
-The movements of this 'psychedelic' interloper are gestured at by stretched polychromatic paracords; orange, cyan, black and white like the bird itself.
+Having observed a kingfisher near the APT on Deptford Creek, and later encountering Clyde Hopkins's reference to a kingfisher at his recent funeral, this avian's darting and elusive reputation has become the focus of Riley's latest string installation.
+The movements of this 'psychedelic' interloper are gestured at by stretched polychromatic paracords; orange, cyan and brown like the bird itself.
 The contact points or fixings of the paracords are old, recent and new, alluding to a movement through time.

 Riley continues to pursue a sense of extra dimensional space with illegitimate constructs.
 In this space a dismantled body is not necessarily dead.

 Excerpt from Deptford Waterfowl Guide, Clyde Hopkins (1946-2018)

 Eats fish, chips, mushy peas.